shibme/dockerinspect/README.md

 `DOCKERINSPECT_IGNORE_UNFIXED` - Optional
 - Set TRUE to ignore unfixed vulnerabilities

+`DOCKERINSPECT_TIMEOUT` - Optional
+- Sets a timeout for the scan

+`DOCKERINSPECT_CLEAR_CACHE` - Optional
+- Set TRUE to clear the cache directory

 #### A few more steps, in case you need to sync the findings to an issue tracker 🙄 [All optional]
 - Take a look into [this](https://gitlab.com/shibme/steward/-/blob/master/README.md#configuration-for-consumers) for instructions